Daniel R. Small: Films

+The premiere screening of the first installment of Techne was held at California Institute of Technology's historic Beckman Auditorium.
+Small appeared on a panel following the screening with Senior Research Scientist Jonathan H. Jiang from NASA JPL and Ann Druyan American author and Creative Director of the Voyager Golden Record.
+The panel consisted of an announcement of an effort to revise the Voyager Golden Record in an ongoing project spearheaded by Jonathan H. Jiang called Message in a Bottle.
+Small will be following Message in a Bottle's effort while Directing and Producing an upcoming film about the internal committee and the various challenges they face.

 Animus Mneme

 As part of the "74 million million million tons" exhibit held at SculptureCenter in Long Island City, New York, Small displayed a group of museological works, collectively labeled Animus Mneme (2018).
 The works consider the mechanisms around human interventions into the concept of time, bringing new immortality movements and modern technological advances together with ancient devices and premodern ideas about animism.

 One of his works is a video interview of BINA48, an android replica of Bina Aspen made by Hanson Robotics for her partner, Dr. Martine Rothblatt.
 Rothblatt is the founder of the Terasem Movement foundation, which proposes that one person's consciousness may be transferred to another biological or technological form.
 In the interview Bina48 speaks to her condition as a robot that is learning to be more human and that will conceivably live forever.
 The interview is placed in relation to casts in Aerogel made to look like fragments from the Antikythera mechanism, an ancient astronomical computer discovered in a Greek shipwreck dating from 60 BC.

 Other parts of the installation look at different factions of transhumanist thought.
 In a video titled "Terasem Teyolía", Small includes footage taken from the computer servers of members of the Transhumanist Movement, who upload all their memories to be broadcast into space with the intention that they will someday be retrieved and used.
 The video also includes footage of the Otomi Ceremonial Center in Mexico, where extinct and endangered animals have been rendered as topiary bushes.
 Additionally Small includes the drawings of Russian transhumanist Alexey Turchin, which Turchin made while hooked up to an electroencephalography, used to preserve measurements of his brainwaves to be input into a future android.
 Small interprets the drawings as animist images, sculpting a three dimensional tree like sculptural form called "Wood Spirit".